Saicam/student-directory/README.md

 ruby directory.rb [file.csv]
 ```

-A menu will be promted with these options
+A menu will be prompted with these options

 ```shell
 1. Input the students.